Image is All You Need to Empower Large-scale Diffusion Models for In-Domain Generation: Method

-\myparagraph{Concept-centric Generation by GCFG} We can train a concept generator $\epsilon_{concept}$ to provide concept guidance and employ the Stable Diffusion $\epsilon_{sd}$ to provide unconditional guidance.
-For control guidance, we can flexibly adapt existing techniques, including Stable Diffusion, ControlNet, or any open-sourced customized models, as shown in \cref{fig:gcfg2}.
+During domain knowledge learning, we fine-tune a domain diffusion model $\epsilon_{\theta_d}$ to provide domain guidance and employ the Stable Diffusion $\epsilon_{sd}$ to provide preserved guidance, as illustrated in Fig~\ref{fig:motivation}.
+For control guidance, we can also flexibly adapt existing techniques, including Stable Diffusion, ControlNet, or any open-sourced customized models, to achieve a variety of applications.
 The reverse process suffices: